salmanzahidlatif/mizantrack/docs/workplan.md

 **As a** user **I want to** see a breakdown of my spending by category for any period **so that** I can understand where my money goes and prepare for tax season.

 **Acceptance Criteria:**
-- [ ] `/reports` page replaces stub; uses `DateRangePicker` from US-017
+- [x] `/reports` page replaces stub; uses `DateRangePicker` from US-017
-- [ ] Summary strip: Total Income / Total Expense / Net Savings for the selected period
+- [x] Summary strip: Total Income / Total Expense / Net Savings for the selected period
-- [ ] Category breakdown rendered as a donut (pie) chart with a legend table below it showing category name, total, and % of expenses
+- [x] Category breakdown rendered as a donut (pie) chart with a legend table below it showing category name, total, and % of expenses
-- [ ] Account filter dropdown — selecting an account limits data to that account's transactions only
+- [x] Account filter dropdown — selecting an account limits data to that account's transactions only
-- [ ] Fiscal Year period correctly uses `DbConfig.fiscalYearStartMonth`
+- [x] Fiscal Year period correctly uses `DbConfig.fiscalYearStartMonth`
-- [ ] Empty state when no transactions in selected period
+- [x] Empty state when no transactions in selected period

 **Design Reference:** §5.6 Feature Modules (`ReportFilters`, `CategoryBreakdownChart`, `ReportSummary`), FR-RPT-001–005
 **Technical Notes:** `useLiveQuery` for transactions in date range; aggregate by `categoryId` in component using `useMemo`.
 Recharts `PieChart` with `Cell` per category.
 Category names from `useCategories(userId)`.
 **Dependencies:** US-017, E3 complete
 **Estimated Effort:** 1.5d
 **Priority:** Must Have

+**Status: ✅ COMPLETE (2026-05-26)**
+Files: `src/components/reports/ReportsPageClient.tsx`, `src/components/charts/CategoryDonutChart.tsx`
+Commit: `640b218`

 ---